3DCoded/3MS/docs/troubleshooting/failedloadunload.md

     Also, see [Skipping](skipping.md)

 3. Next, manually pull the filament all the way to where the filament is usually parked between toolchanges (before the Y-splitter).
 4. Manually load the next filament.
 Check the console for a message like `T0 -> T1` indicating which filament is next (in this case T1).
-It shoudl be loaded to the entry of the printer's extruder gears.
+It should be loaded to the entry of the printer's extruder gears.
 5. Resume your print.

 Next, diagnose the problem based on these possible scenarios: